existall/SimpleConfig/docs/getting-started.md

 Getting Started
 ===============

 SimpleConfig uses a `ConfigBuilder` in order to create a `ConfigCollection`. `ConfigCollection`holds a key value pair of `Type` and the generated implemintatin of the Config interface.
-Thus it can be easly registered to any IOC contianer of your liking.
+Thus it can be easily registered to any IOC container of your liking.

 `IConfigBuilder.Build` is the entry point to get all config files, the `Build` method accept two SimpleConfig classes: